Notary Public Translation in Israel

 Why is it important for the notary public to read the document when making a notarized translation?
 Why not simply certify the work of an external translator?
 A notarial translation assures readers unfamiliar with the language in which the original document was written that the translation is true and accurate to the source.
 A notary’s license in Israel is granted only to veteran and reputable lawyers, and a notary is diligent and trustworthy by definition.
 A notarized translation allows the proper authorities, courts, or institutions to be reasonably sure that the translated document was not subject to deception, tampering, forgery, or fraud.

-The law firm of Cohen, Decker, Pex, Brosh specializes in legal translation and notary public certification in a number of different languages.
+Our law firm specializes in legal translation and notary public certification in a number of different languages.
 We translate to and from Russian, English, Hebrew, French, Arabic, German, Spanish and more.
 We specialize in translating contracts, wills, identity documents, court rulings, power of attorney documents, certificates of integrity (criminal background checks) and other documents related to civil law and immigration.
 We help obtain verification certificates for documents that require them by means of an apostille stamp or notarized translation.
 Depending on the circumstances, we also translate and notarize other types of documents.

 Attorney Michael Decker will explain what you need to know about notarial translation.
 In particular, why it should be made by a notary who is fluent in the language of the translated document.

 Not everyone is willing to accept an English translation, particularly if it might be faulty